-At ISZL, in our "Early Years Vision in Action" we describe play as "a powerful vehicle for exploration and learning".
-But what do we mean by 'play', why do we value it and what is the link between play and learning?
+At the International School of Zug and Luzern (ISZL), in our "Early Years Vision in Action" we describe play as "a powerful vehicle for exploration and learning" for our preschool aged students.
+What do we mean by 'play' and why do we value it?
+What is the link between play and learning?

 Friedrich Froebel (1782-1852) considered play to be "the highest expression of human development in childhood, for it alone is the free expression of what is in the child's soul."
 Froebel is arguably the first advocate of a child's right to play, a right that is now upheld by the United Nations: